University of Arizona School of Information

-The University of Arizona School of Information is a multidisciplinary academic department and professional school in the College of Social and Behavioral Sciences focusing on the many aspects of information organization, management, or use and its impact on individuals and society.
+The University of Arizona College of Information Science is a multidisciplinary academic department and professional school that is housed within the University's College of Social and Behavioral Sciences.
+The school focuses on the many aspects of information organization, management, or use and its impact on individuals and society.
 A combination of the School of Information Resources & Library Science (SIRLS) and the School of Information: Science, Technology, and Arts (SISTA), this new department plays host to faculty and students engaged in research and education on facets of the information sciences.

-As of March 2016, the School of Information has been invited to join the iSchools Organization, a collection of information schools.

 Undergraduate programs

-The School of Information currently offers three undergraduate degrees.
+The School of Information currently offers three undergraduate degrees: